 We support a large variety of sports and health initiatives, such as ice hockey and basketball, through our 0.0% alcohol brands and water brands in both regional and local sponsorships.
 Promotion of responsible drinking is an integrated part of our strategy and, therefore, integrated in national campaigns of 0.0% brands as well as initiatives in association with our trade associations.

 We conducted several initiatives to support responsible drinking during 2022.
 In the Baltic countries, we promoted responsible drinking in On-Trade via new beer coasters with warning signs “Don‘t drink and drive” and bar displays stating “If you drive, choose non-alcoholic beer”.
 In Denmark, we continued our non-bar concept at several venues where we served non-alcoholic beers for lunch.
 We launched an initiative together with Madbillet called “FrokostFesten” where consumers get a ticket to a lunch meal accompanied by a non-alcoholic beer.
 This initiative demonstrates that non-alcoholic beers are more than an alternative to regular beers but also an active choice for both foodies, beer connoisseurs, business people and locals.

 - Offer no/low alternatives in all categories

 - Promote responsible drinking

 We want to become circular across the value chain by engaging consumers and customers.
-We will close the material loop, reduce the strain on resources and reduce our footprint.
+We will close the loop on packaging materials, reduce the strain on resources and lower our footprint.

-Today, all Royal Unibrew’s primary packaging material has information on either deposit return or labels on recycling.
-Some of the secondary packaging contains this information as well.
-It is our objective to expand the product information not only to include packaging material information but by 2030 to include sustainability information from the entire value chain as well.
+Today, all Royal Unibrew’s primary packaging materials include information on either deposit return or labels on recycling.
+Some of the secondary packaging contain this information as well.
+It is our objective to expand the product information not only to include information on packaging materials but also to include information on sustainability from the entire value chain no later than 2030.